writethedocs/www/docs/blog/write-the-docs-mid-year-update-2019.rst

 Salary Survey
 -------------

-The biggest thing that we're excited about is a new :doc:`Salary Survey </surveys/salary-survey-sep-2019>`.
+The thing that we're most excited about is our new :doc:`Salary Survey </surveys/salary-survey-sep-2019>`.
-Our goal is to help people understand the pay scales and benefits in the software industry around documentation.
+Our goal is to get a clear idea of the pay scales and benefits in the software industry around documentation.
-This will help people get a better understanding of what an appropriate salary is, and then negotiate for a better one.
+Publishing the results will help people get a better understanding of what an appropriate salary is, and negotiate a better one.

 The survey is 21 questions broken up into 4 parts.
 Please fill it out here: https://www.surveymonkey.com/r/wtd-salary-2019

-The salary will be open until October 15th, 2019, after that we will process the data and publish the results.
+The salary will be open until October 15th, 2019, after that we will process the data and publish the anonymized results.

 Community Interviews
 --------------------